United Kingdom January 2026

 How does United Kingdom compare?

-People in United Kingdom were much more positive than average regarding Goal Alignment and Remote Teams.
+People in United Kingdom were much more positive than average regarding Goal Alignment and Coaching.

-On the lower side, people in United Kingdom had much lower favorable scores than average in Decision Making, Work Pressure, and Action.
+On the lower side, people in United Kingdom had much lower favorable scores than average in Decision Making, Work Pressure, and Progress And Growth.

-People working in United Kingdom are more engaged than Hungary, Turkey, Belgium, and Netherlands.
-People working in United Kingdom are less engaged than Australia, South Africa, Egypt, and Hong Kong.
+People working in United Kingdom are more engaged than Hungary.
+People working in United Kingdom are less engaged than Egypt, Serbia, South Africa, and Singapore.

 The highest scoring question for United Kingdom had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in United Kingdom were generally least favourable about Decision Making, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 16% of people disagreeing (+3% above average).
+People in United Kingdom were generally least favourable about Decision Making, and were most negative towards 'I am satisfied with how decisions are made at %[Company]%' with 18% of people disagreeing (+5% above average).

 Which questions matter the most?